grscheller/scheller-linux-archive/grok/Scala3/scala-console/README.md

    val res1: String = version 2.13.5-20210527-235018-unknown
 ```

-and a match without curly brackets is a syntax error.
+and a `match` without curly brackets is a syntax error.

-Sadly, not only do we not have a real Scala 3, but we have to
+The reason for the wrong version string is that Scala 3.0.0 reuses
+the 2.13.15 standard libraries where this string is defined.

+In Scala 3.0.0 `dotty.tools.dotc.config.Properties.versionString`
+will return "version 3.0.0".

-deal with opaque SBT magic.
-At least I can play with Scala 3
+Sadly, we still have to deal with opaque SBT magic.
+I never told SBT
-syntax and the REPL has much more useful syntastic coloring.
+to update itself.